How to Combat Decision Fatigue: 5 Life Areas to Streamline for Less Stress

 Unless you’re a master shopper, finding gifts can be overwhelming.
 And it seems like there is always a gift-giving occasion on the horizon.

 Develop either a signature gift (same for every wedding, graduation, etc.) or be the person who always gives cash or gift cards.
 It’s okay… I promise, it really is.
-Trust me, no bride-to-be is going to be angry with you for giving her a gift card to Bed, Bath and Beyond as a shower gift.
+Trust me, no bride-to-be is going to be angry with you for giving her a gift card as a shower gift that she can use to buy whatever she wants.

 You should also make a list or spreadsheet for the usual gift-giving occasions in your life.